AppsFlyerSDK/appsflyer-unity-adrevenue-connector/README.md

     * Go to Assets >> Import Package >> Custom Package
     * Select appsflyer-unity-adrevenue-plugin-x.x.x.unitypackage.

-**Note:** You must have the AppsFlyer SDK already in your project.
+**Note:** You must have the [AppsFlyer Unity plugin](https://github.com/AppsFlyerSDK/appsflyer-unity-plugin) already in your project.
 In addition, make sure to init AppsFlyer SDK before AppsFlyerAdRevenue.

 ## <a id="init-sdk"> 🚀 Initialization

 ## AdRevenue-Generic
 ---
-From version `6.4.2` AppsFlyer-AdRevenue provides additional new api that allow you send data from the impression payload to AdRevenue no matter which mediation network you use:
+From version `6.4.3` of AppsFlyer-AdRevenue, we provide an additional new api that allow you send data from the impression payload to AdRevenue no matter which mediation network you use:

 ---
 ```c#